Victor-Malhotra/professionalportfolio/README.md

        .7YPPY!                          :JYYY55PG5GBBGGGP:                    ...:~!7^:.:~~~~^^:^~~!!777~^^~PGGGBB##B5JJJJJ??!

- TO Edit this portfolio you m
+ To edit this portfolio for your personal use must download it and change the files itself. to run the admin you will need to have a .env file with this: AdminPsswd="{Whatever password you want}"